-Mariano Federici is a managing director at K2 Integrity, resident in the firm’s Washington, DC office.
+Mariano Federici is a senior managing director at K2 Integrity, resident in the firm’s Washington, DC office.
 He is a leading global expert in anti-money laundering and counter-terrorist financing (AML/CFT) and has more than 25 years of experience in government, international institutions, and the private sector.
 Mariano advises clients, including governments and financial institutions, on complex sanctions, regulatory compliance, fraud investigation, and risk management matters.
-He helps clients design, establish, and maintain strong and effective financial intelligence units (FIUs), evaluate and enhance their existing AML/CFT policies and procedures, add advanced data management and analytics capabilities to assess and manage more complex financial and commercial risks, and implement new programs to ensure regulatory compliance.
+He helps clients design, establish, and maintain strong and effective financial intelligence units (FIUs); evaluate and enhance their existing AML/CFT policies and procedures; add advanced data management and analytics capabilities to assess and manage more complex financial and commercial risks; and implement new programs to ensure regulatory compliance.

 A central actor in the development of the international AML/CFT framework, Mariano has worked in partnership with jurisdictions and government agencies to ensure those regimes meet the Financial Action Task Force (FATF) global standards.
 He has successfully managed public sector institutions and exercised leadership at the national, regional, and global levels, making important contributions to promoting financial integrity in the international financial system.
 Mariano has approached the subject of financial integrity from the policy development, technical assistance/capacity building, and operational perspective as well as from country-, regional-, and global-specific standpoints, giving him a broad perspective on the topic, its challenges, and its opportunities.